 This isn't your typical yoga class—it's a sanctuary.

-Editor’s Note: Life Moves Yoga in Killeen, Texas, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: Life Moves Yoga in Killeen, Texas, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 Army Lieutenant General Paul E. Funk II is no stranger to stress.
 He’s been deployed five times, leading soldiers in combat in Operation Desert Shield and more recent efforts in Iraq and Syria.

 But these days, when General Funk II needs to work out his stress, he’s more likely to stand in warrior pose than to drop and give you 20.
 In 2011, the U.S. Army completed the biggest update to its physical fitness program in over 30 years and, for the first time ever, yoga is now part of the routine.

 Known for their toughness and macho swagger, soldiers have been slow to replace “Yes, Sir!” and “Hooah!” with “om” and “Namaste.”
 But a movement that aims to change that is gaining momentum in Killeen, Texas, home to Fort Hood, the largest military base in the country.
 Its goal is to help service-members build physical and mental strength, even when they are battling wounds, both seen and unseen.
 And it’s starting at the top.